 The town was established in the early 1850s after several sea captains who had been plying the waters of Puget Sound decided to retire there, filing donation land claims.
 Coupeville, perfectly situated in Central Whidbey Island across from burgeoning Port Townsend, prospered and grew.
 The town replaced Coveland as the county seat in 1881 and was incorporated in late April, 1910.
-The Indian name for Coupeville was P't-sa-tl-y, meaning, “snake basket.”
+The Indian name for Coupeville was reported to be P't-sa-tl-y, meaning "snake basket."
 According to the 2000 U.S. Census, Coupeville had a population of 1,723.

 Fort Ebey and Fort Casey

-Three miles south of Coupeville, on Admiralty Head, is Fort Casey, built by the U.S. Army at the turn of the twentieth century.
+Four miles south of Coupeville, on Admiralty Head, is Fort Casey, built by the U.S. Army at the turn of the twentieth century.
 Activated in 1901, this imposing fortification was one of three major Coast Artillery forts built to protect Puget Sound from invasion by sea.
 Along with Fort Flagler on Marrowstone Island, and Fort Worden at Point Wilson, the three forts formed a “Triangle of Fire” that would destroy any enemy vessel attempting to enter Admiralty Inlet.
 Together, these fortifications constituted the heart of the Harbor Defenses of Puget Sound.
 Fort Casey is also home to the beautiful Admiralty Head Lighthouse, built in 1903.